Angular-Azure-Workshop/tacos-ui/README.md

 # tacos-ui

-A demo application for Simona and Brian's Angular and Azure Workshop
+A demo Angular application for Simona and Brian's Angular and Azure Workshop

 ## Setup to run completed app